-The authority anticipated to pay £2.969 million expected contribution to be the schemes in 2018/2019.
+The authority anticipated to pay £4.891 million expected contribution to the schemes in 2019/2020.
+This reflects the increase in employer contributions for Firefighters pensions, effective from 1 April 2019.

 vi Basis for Estimating Assets and Liabilities

 Liabilities have been assessed on an actuarial basis using the projected unit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc. These have been assessed by Barnett Waddingham and Hymans Robertson, independent firms of actuaries.